bjnath/demodocs/INSTALL.rst

 Although these platforms lack official support, many of the core developers have experience with them and can help with questions.

-If you want to install on an unsupported platform, the `developer instructions <how-to-contribute>`_  describe how to build from source.
+If you want to install on an unsupported platform, try `building from source <#building-from-source>`_.

 Tell us which other platforms you'd like to see ``scikit-image`` on!
 We are very interested in how ``scikit-image`` gets